SimoneRuscelli/Project/README.md

 Another very important aspect of the program is to test the processing efficiency: the goal here is to find the minimum computation time when computing the Mandelbrot set, as function of the grain size.

 The entire code can be found in the *main.cpp* file, whereas the building options are contained in the *CMakeLists.txt* file.
-Finally, the *project.txt* file embeds the assignement of the exam.

 This code has been uploaded on this VM and can be executed by simply running the docker image `immagine_running`.